Peperomia prostrata B.S. Williams

 String of Turtles

 Peperomia prostrata is a small, vining plant with round, succulent leaves.
-They are dark green to purple with a beautiful pattern of white veins and up to 0.5 inch (1.3 cm) wide.
+They are dark green to purple with a beautiful pattern of white veins and up to 0.5 inches (1.3 cm) wide.
 Its small size and delicate leaves make it a great plant for container gardens and terrariums.
 Although this is a spreading plant, it is easy to prune to keep under control.
 It will form a thick mat and does well in hanging baskets where it will cascade over the sides of the pot.
 Leaves are up to 0.5 inches (1.3 cm) across.
 The narrow flower spike is reddish-brown.

 USDA hardiness zones 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Peperomias are not particularly hard plants to grow and their small size and delicate leaves make them perfect for desktops and dish gardens.
 They will rarely overtake their neighbors or shade them out.
 In short, they are perfectly mannered and attractive little plants.
 The biggest problems are usually related to watering.
 They like steadily moist soil, but can be very sensitive to overwatering.
 Overwatered Peperomia tends to wilt or have raised, scab-like protrusions on their leaves.
 Don't be alarmed if your plant loses a few bottom leaves, but massive leaf-drop is usually due to a temperature change or fertilizer problem.
 Lastly, Peperomias are susceptible to mealybugs, so keep an eye out for cottony white masses on the stems or undersides of leaves.
 These plants thrive when slightly pot-bound, so don't over pot them.

 Repot plants in spring, especially to refresh the existing soil, but place either back into the same size container after root-pruning or go up only one pot size.
 The largest Peperomias remain relatively small, so they will never grow into large specimen plants.
 Most species can be relatively easily propagated from leaf cuttings.